 Noise Measurement Services Pty Ltd is the leading supplier of noise reports for the Queensland Development Code Mandatory Part 4.4 (QDC MP4.4).
 We can:

-To background the requirements of the QDC MP4.4, any dwelling built (or renovated) in a “Transport Noise Corridor” – currently a Logan City Council, or State-controlled road (visit the Queensland Government Interactive Mapping System) and possibly rail and some other local roads in the future – is required to be constructed to one of 5 categories.
+To background the requirements of the QDC MP4.4, any dwelling built (or renovated) in a “Transport Noise Corridor” – currently a Logan City Council, Redland City Council, or State-controlled road (visit the Queensland Government Interactive Mapping System), most rail tracks and some other local roads in the future – is required to be constructed to one of 5 categories.
 Category 4 is the highest, with prohibitive design requirements, and Category 0 is the lowest, with no requirements.
-The Categories are based on noise levels at a given distance from the road and are set irrespective of topography or mediating structures such as fences or other houses.
+The Categories are based on noise levels at a given distance from the road or rail track and may be set irrespective of topography or mediating structures such as fences or other houses.

 Because of the potential for the mapping tool to overstate the noise levels at your house, a system exists for the Category to be verified and corrected by a suitably qualified acoustic consultancy, such as Noise Measurement Services.
 Noise surveys need to be undertaken to confirm true levels at the future dwelling façade, and the Building Certifier is notified of the results (and correct category) by way of a noise report.

 Our experience of the Category system to date has shown the following indicative results:

 |2||1 or 0||Yes||Yes|